-Upon satisfactory completion of the required course hours, and when a student has maintained a satisfactory grade on all subjects covered, a diploma will be given to the student.
-Also a certificate of completion will be issued.
+Upon satisfactory completion of the required course hours, and when a student has maintained a satisfactory grade on all subjects covered, a diploma along with a certificate of completion (Proof of Training) will be issued to the student.
 This certificate will then become part of the application for examination for your State of California License.
-Neither a diploma nor certificate will be issued unless all monies have been paid in full.
+Neither a diploma nor certificate of completion (Proof of Training) will be issued unless all monies have been paid in full.